GKamsy/orank/README.md

 This is a blockchain-based governance ranking protocol built with Hardhat, Ethers.js, and TypeScript.
 It provides a foundation for DAOs to automate ranking, verify proposal outcomes, and maintain trustworthy governance records on the EVM chain.
 This ensures transparent proposal evaluation, verifiable voting, and on-chain accountability.

 DAO governance often lacks verifiable ranking and transparent verification mechanisms.
 Voting systems are frequently off-chain or opaque.
 ORank addresses this by providing **on-chain voting** with verification logic, **automatic ranking** via proposal queue, and immutable **result tracking**.
-I can proudly assure you that the project can be easily integrated into the education and research systems.
+Please follow the instructions below for easy setup.

 # PART 2: Prerequisites